Get stories and expert advice on all things related to college and parenting.

-Sending a child with learning differences to college can be a nerve-racking experience.
-As their parent, you have been your son or daughter’s fiercest advocate for their educational needs.
-You have sat through hours of meetings, listening to experts tell you not what your child’s strengths are, but what their deficits are; how your child is behind other students in the classroom, or disruptive to others’ learning; what they can’t do and how to fix them, rather than what they can do and how to build upon that.
+Sending a student with learning differences to college can be a nerve-racking experience.
+As their parent or guardian, you have been their fiercest advocate for their educational needs.
+You have sat through hours of meetings, listening to experts tell you not what your student’s strengths are, but what their deficits are; how your student is behind others in the classroom, or disruptive to others’ learning; what they can’t do and how to fix them, rather than what they can do and how to build upon that.

 There is no off switch for the parent-as-advocate when your student graduates high school.
 When it comes time to trust their well-being to another educational institution, you want to be sure that they’ll have access to the supports you know they will need to be successful.

 Not every college or university will have a program designed specifically to help students with learning differences.
 But for those that do, there are certain components you can look for and specific questions you can ask to calm the quiet fear that your student will struggle while navigating a new environment.

 Once a student graduates high school, they are no longer covered by the Individuals with Disabilities Education Act (IDEA), the U.S.’s special education law.
 Graduates who enter the workforce or attend a post-secondary institution are covered by the Americans with Disabilities Act (ADA).

 ADA protects students from discrimination by ensuring they have equal access to educational material.
 This is accomplished through a disability or accessibility services office (the office is called different things at different schools), a requirement for universities that receive federal funding.
 Students with disabilities submit their documentation to this office, as well as make requests for accommodations.